isnastish/Nibble/README.md

 # Overview
+`Nibble` service written in Golang for the following assignment [Nibble Service in Go](https://makeheadway.notion.site/Backend-Engineer-Nibble-15316bdf9fd28052b718d2a1ea8358a5)

 # Running Nibble service
 To boot up a `nibble` service you should have `docker` installed on your machine.
 When that is done, run `sudo docker compose up --build --force-recreate --no-deps`.
-That will start one docker container with an actual API service and another one with Postgres database.
+That will start one docker container with an actual API service, and another one with Postgres database.
 All the api keys are cofigured inside `compose.yaml`, so you don't need to do anything.
-If everything went right, you should see the logs:
+If everything went right, you should see the following logs:
 ![Screenshot from 2024-12-10 20-44-08](https://github.com/user-attachments/assets/488e4864-c894-4b81-a290-bdb8a030431e)